 On cabinets, the durability and hardness of the paint you're using is very

 important.
-Cheap latex paint is too soft and not hard enough to resist damage from
+Cheap latex paint is too soft and not hard enough for every day use.

 from Sherwin Williams.
-Emerald urethane is a hybrid enamel (acrylic alkyd).
-We like this product because,
+Emerald urethane is an acrylic alkyd enamel that dries hard.
+We like this product

-The paint dries fast, allowing your painted doors to
+The paint dries fast, allowing painted doors to be

-be installed the day after painting the wall boxes.
+installed the day after spraying them.
 When sprayed, the paint levels out over the

-surface for a uniform, smooth finish that looks very nice.
+surface for a uniform, smooth finish that looks awesome.

 Filling Oak Grain

 Oak is a grainy wood with deep cracks and pores that can show through paint if

 We can spray the primer and paint heavier to fill some of